Spirals-Team/librepair-experiments/README.md

 The minimum duration recorded has been 3 seconds (`build` [357685462](https://github.com/repairnator/repairnator-experiments/blob/master/builds/357685462.json), `branch` [as0kir-topjava-357685462-20180324-053259](https://github.com/repairnator/repairnator-experiments/tree/as0kir-topjava-357685462-20180324-053259)), while the maximum duration recorded has been 60.035 seconds (`build` [247511890](https://github.com/repairnator/repairnator-experiments/blob/master/builds/247511890.json), `branch` [apache-flink-247511890-20170627-234202_bugonly](https://github.com/repairnator/repairnator-experiments/tree/apache-flink-247511890-20170627-234202_bugonly)).

-## Builds Information extracted using Repairnator
+## Builds information extracted using Repairnator

 The use of Repairnator allowed to collect a set of data about the bug reproduction, test failures and repair attempts.
 These data are stored in a specific branch for every build failure.
 In particular, every branch is linked to a build JSON file in `master` branch and, as well as containing the source code of the buggy program, it also has some files with the keyword `repairnator`in their name.
 These files contain the information collected by Repairnator.
+There are also folders with the keyword `repairnator` in their names, and they contain the patches generated using a program repair tool.

 ### repairnator.json files